jailln/UDV-server/README.md

 You can run `python extract_city_data.py -h` to display help about this tool.

-`extract_city_data.py` takes one mandatory argument and one optionnal argument.
+`extract_city_data.py` takes one mandatory argument and one optional argument.

 The first one is a configuration file for the database such as `ExtractCityData/db_config.yml`: